 Once you have bled the system, please check the brake fluid level in your master cylinder.
 Top off your brake fluid according to your manual and close the brake fluid reservoir.
-To ensure there are no leaks or other issues, use a jug or something similar to apply pressure to your brake pedal for at least 2 hours.
-If the line is not leaking and all else looks good, (bolts are tight and torqued down to specification, washers are in place, and the line is clear from obstruction) you are now ready to ride with the new brake system.
+To ensure there are no leaks or other issues, zip-tie the brake lever to the throttle for at least 2 hours.
+If the line is not leaking and all else looks good, (bolts are tight and torqued down to specification, washers are in place, and lines are clear from obstruction) you are now ready to ride with the new brake system.

 Please be aware that the overall braking feel has been changed dramatically.
 We suggest taking it easy while you get used to the new brake lever pressure and feel.
-We recommend checking your brake system periodically; be sure to check that your bolts are tight and VERY carefully check your line for any leaks or damage.
+We recommend checking your brake system periodically; be sure to check that your bolts are tight and VERY carefully check your lines for any leaks or damage.
 If there are any signs of damage or stress to the lines, the complete brake line kit will need to be replaced.
+Remember, our brake lines have a LIFETIME WARRANTY!

-A. Rear Master Cylinder
+A. Master Cylinder